apache/systemds/docs/spark-mlcontext-programming-guide.md

 {% endhighlight %}

+**Script from Resource:**

+As mentioned, the SystemML jar file contains all the primary algorithm script files.
+For convenience, we can read these script files or other script files on the classpath using ScriptFactory's `dmlFromResource` and `pydmlFromResource` methods.

+{% highlight scala %}
+val s6 = ScriptFactory.dmlFromResource("/scripts/algorithms/Univar-Stats.dml");
+{% endhighlight %}

 ## ScriptExecutor

 A Script is executed by a ScriptExecutor.
 If no ScriptExecutor is specified, a default ScriptExecutor will